JoaoCarlosSantos/TCE/README.md

 # TCE
-Análise dos dado do Tribunal de Contas do estado de SP
+Análise dos dados do Tribunal de Contas do Estado de SP